Skip to main content

 my-opentelemetry-operator open-telemetry/opentelemetry-operator

-The communication between the Kubewarden components and the OpenTelemetry Collector will be established using mTLS.
+You set up communication between Kubewarden components and the OpenTelemetry Collector using mTLS.

-To do that, we need to create the whole PKI infrastructure:
+To do that, you need to create the whole PKI infrastructure:

 # pki.yaml file